Co-Founder & Partner

 In 2005, he joined IBM Research as one of the initial members of Martin Wattenberg’s Visual Communication Lab (VCL) prototyping interactive information visualization systems.
 During his five-year tenure at the VCL, he served as lead developer for Many Eyes, a collaborative visualization tool that allows users to gather data, visualize it, and discuss their visualizations, as well as the Visualization Lab for The New York Times.

 Since IBM, Jesse has worked as a independent consultant in the areas of web development, human-computer interaction, and information visualization for a range of clients, including Stanford University and Figure 53.
 He also helped reelect a president as a senior member of the Tech Team at Obama for America.
-From 2012 to 2016, Jesse served as Senior Design Lead in the Human Interfaces Group at NASA/JPL.
-He is currently a Senior Software Engineer at Netflix.
+From 2012 to 2016, Jesse served as Senior Design Lead in the Human Interfaces Group at NASA's Jet Propulsion Lab (JPL).
+He received NASA's 2018 Software of the Year Award for work he completed with six colleagues at JPL in 2014-2015 called OnSight which enables scientists to work virtually on Mars using HoloLens goggles.
+Jesse is currently a Senior Software Engineer at Netflix.

 Climate Risk Research